-Shoes.com shuts down operations
+Vancouver's Shoes.com shuts down operations

 But earlier this month rival online shoe maker Shoebuy.com sold to Wal-Mart for $70-million (U.S.).
 Combined with the fact market leader Zappos was already owned by e-commerce behemoth Amazon.com Inc., Shoes.com faced a much tougher competitive environment.

 By then the Vancouver company was already struggling.
-According to a Business in Vancouver story in November, the company was plagued by customer service issues and peppered by legal claims from unpaid suppliers.
+A story in the Vancouver Sun last fall revealed the company was plagued by customer service issues and peppered by legal claims from unpaid suppliers.

 New president Brad Wilson, a former GM with Expedia Inc.’s Travelocity unit, was hired last summer to turn the company around, saying at the time he had “jumped in, feet first” to the opportunity.
 Through the course of last year the company laid off two-thirds of staff and outsourced some work.
 “There are a number of things that we’re doing that are pretty consistent when a new president or CEO comes in and looks at the business and establishes a path forward,” Mr, Wilson told BIV two months ago.
 As of Friday, Mr. Wilson’s LinkedIn profile made no mention of his tenure at Shoes.com.

 Shoes.com’s demise is the latest in a string of e-commerce disappointments, as companies including Canada’s Shop.ca and Beyond the Rack and U.S. retailers One Kings Lane and Hayneedle either filed for creditor protection or sold for a fraction of their former value.
 At the same time, many other e-commerce merchants continue to thrive, as evidenced by the strong growth of Ottawa-based online retail management platform Shopify.com and last year’s sale by upstart Dollar Shave Club to Unilever for $1-billion.
 E-commerce sales are expected to expand well ahead of overall retail sales in Canada and internationally through the end of this decade, according to eMarketer.